CIS-244/InflationCalculator/README.md

 hashPassword(String password, String fixedSalt): This method takes two parameters, password and fixedSalt, and returns a hashed representation of the password as a Base64-encoded string.
 The password parameter is the plain text password to be hashed, and the fixedSalt parameter is a string that is used as a fixed salt for the hashing process.
 The method first converts the fixed salt to a byte array and then uses it to update a MessageDigest instance initialized with the SHA-256 algorithm.
 The password is then converted to a byte array and used to update the MessageDigest.
 Finally, the MessageDigest is used to generate a salted hash of the password, which is then encoded as a Base64 string and returned.

 If an error occurs while hashing the password, the method returns an empty string and prints an error message to the console.

+EmailSceneController:
+The provided code is a Java class named "EmailSceneController" that serves as the controller for an email scene in a JavaFX application.
+It allows the user to send a grocery report via email using the Apache Commons Email library.
+The code utilizes the Apache Commons Email library to send the email.
+It sets up an HtmlEmail object, configures the SMTP server details, adds the recipient, sender, subject, and email body, and finally sends the email.

+If the email is sent successfully, an information dialog is displayed.
+Otherwise, an error dialog is shown with the corresponding error message.